 2. Defenses

 No crime occurred if we can show you held a valid prescription for the methamphetamines and possessed only an amount consistent with the prescription’s purpose.
-For evidence we would use your medical records and have forensic experts weigh the meth found by police.

 The D.A. should drop the charges against you if we can show that you never knowingly possessed the meth and that it belonged to someone else.
 For example, perhaps someone planted the meth on you or left the meth in your house without your knowledge.

 Typical evidence we rely on to raise a “reasonable doubt” as to your knowledge includes surveillance video and eyewitness accounts.
-Unless the D.A. can prove beyond a reasonable doubt that you knew about the meth and had control over it, you broke no law.

 For police to conduct a constitutional search of your person or property, they typically need a valid California search warrant supported by probable cause.
 The only time warrantless searches are legal is if they fall under a valid “exception,” such as:

-- the evidence was in “plain view” of the police;
+- The evidence was in “plain view” of the police;

-- the search was incident to an arrest;
+- The search was incident to an arrest;

-- you were in a motor vehicle (the “automobile exception”);
+- You were in a motor vehicle (the “automobile exception”);

-- the police were in “hot pursuit” of you; or
+- The police were in “hot pursuit” of you; or

-- there were exigent circumstances.
+- There were exigent circumstances.

-In many cases, we can make non-frivolous arguments to the judge that the search in your case crossed the line and violated your constitutional rights.
-If the judge agrees with us, the judge could then suppress (disregard) all the unlawfully-discovered evidence (such as any meth) – which may then leave the D.A. with too weak a case to prosecute you any further.
+If the judge agrees with us, the judge could then suppress (disregard) all the unlawfully-discovered evidence, such as any meth.
+This may then leave the D.A. with too weak a case to prosecute you any further.

 - Somebody else had a prescription for the meth;